12 questions that CES 2018 needs to answer

 What's next for PCs and tablets?

 In addition to getting up close and personal with the newly announced Qualcomm laptops mentioned above, we're also hoping to see the first hardware to utilize the new EMIB (Embedded Multi-Die Interconnect Bridge) technology that pairs Intel CPUs with Radeon graphics chips from rival AMD.
-In addition to plenty of hardware refreshes from PC stalwarts such as HP, Dell, Asus and Acer, we're also hoping that Razer can top its crazy-in-good-way Project Valerie three-screen laptop concept from last year.
+As well as plenty of hardware refreshes from PC stalwarts such as HP, Dell, Asus and Acer, we're also hoping that Razer can top its crazy-in-good-way Project Valerie three-screen laptop concept from last year.

 Read more: CES 2018 PC preview: What to expect from laptops, desktops and tablets